simonegiancola09/simonegiancola09.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a student at the research [M2 in Probability and Statistics](https://www.imo.universite-paris-saclay.fr/fr/etudiants/masters/mathematiques-et-applications/m2/probabilites-et-statistiques/) Institut de Mathématique d’Orsay, [Paris-Saclay University](https://www.universite-paris-saclay.fr/en/).
-I am actively looking for a Doctoral position.
+I am a student of the research [M2 in Probability and Statistics](https://www.imo.universite-paris-saclay.fr/fr/etudiants/masters/mathematiques-et-applications/m2/mathematiques-de-laleatoire/) Institut de Mathématique d’Orsay, [Paris-Saclay University](https://www.universite-paris-saclay.fr/en/).

+- 🛠 My main research interest is **theory of learning**.
+I like statistical-to-computational gaps, and reading about methods from physics and probability mixing up.

+- 👨‍💻 Give a look at the [**writings**](https://simonegiancola09.github.io/projects/) window if you want to know more about these topics.

+- 🌊 Check this [blog post](https://simonegiancola09.github.io/blog/2023/list-of-interesting-things/) if you want to read about what I like outside of research.
+- 🎨 The prompt I gave to Dall-E2 for the surprisingly self resembling image was
+>"Van Gogh style painting of an Italian boy in his 20s with a shirt and eyeglasses, brown curly hair, brown eyes"

+Perhaps I am an approximate ground state of some Open AI's ML model...

+#### previously
-In the near past, I was a Research Intern @[KAUST](https://www.kaust.edu.sa/) in Prof. [Richtárik](https://richtarik.org/)'s group, focusing on Optimization.
-Previously, I was a Research Intern @[ENS Paris](https://www.ens.psl.eu/en) under the supervision of [Bruno Loureiro](https://brloureiro.github.io/), exploring Stochastic Gradient Descent dynamics beyond the unstructured assumption.
-Last year, I was a Research Intern @[IST Austria](https://ist.ac.at/home) under the supervision of Prof. [Marco Mondelli](http://marcomondelli.com/), where I worked on Approximate Message Passing and Information Theoretic limits of a model of inference.
+In the near past, I was a research intern @[KAUST](https://www.kaust.edu.sa/) in Prof. [Richtárik](https://richtarik.org/)'s group, focusing on optimization.
+Before, I was a research intern @[ENS Paris](https://www.ens.psl.eu/en) under the supervision of [Bruno Loureiro](https://brloureiro.github.io/), exploring stochastic gradient descent dynamics beyond the unstructured assumption.
+In 2023, I was a research intern @[IST Austria](https://ist.ac.at/home) under the supervision of Prof. [Marco Mondelli](http://marcomondelli.com/), where I worked on approximate message passing and information theoretic limits of a model of inference.

 I graduated with an MS in Data Science at [Bocconi University](https://www.unibocconi.eu/wps/wcm/connect/bocconi/sitopubblico_en/navigation+tree/home/programs/master+of+science/data+science+and+business+analytics/).
 My supervisor was Prof. [Carlo Lucibello](https://carlolucibello.github.io/).
-Before my graduate studies, I completed a Bachelor in Economics and Computer Science.
+Before my graduate studies, I completed a bachelor in economics and computer science.

-- 🛠 My main research interests are **Theory of Learning** and of **Neural Networks** broadly

-- 👨‍💻 Give a look at the **writings** and **talks** sections to see what I do!
-    - **writings** hosts both long and short documents
-    - most **talks** are paired with a short writing

-- 📧 Feel free to email me at **simonegiancola09 at gmail dot com**, or see below different platforms where you can find me.

-Check this [blog post](https://simonegiancola09.github.io/blog/2023/list-of-interesting-things/) if you want to know more about what I like out of research.

-The prompt I gave to Dall-E2 for the surprinsingly self resembling image was
->"Van Gogh style painting of an Italian boy in his 20s with a shirt and eyeglasses, brown curly hair, brown eyes"

-Perhaps I am a ground state of some Open AI's ML pipeline...
+#### visitors are from
 <script type="text/javascript" id="clustrmaps" src="//cdn.clustrmaps.com/map_v2.js?cl=ffffff&w=400&t=m&d=qs39rMdrVTM_HJ76vd9onjL2aVddHeOSFVC41_w-BQg&co=81219b&cmo=3acc3a&cmn=ff5353&ct=ffffff"></script>